kalviumcommunity/S81_abhiram_AmedicK/README.md

 ## 1. Introduction
     AmedicK is a healthcare appointment booking system that enables patients to book appointments with doctors online.
 The app provides a convenient interface for both patients and doctors.
-For premium users, the app offers the added benefit of video consultations, enhancing the healthcare experience by eliminating the need for in-person visits, particularly for follow-ups and routine consultations.
+For premium users, the app offers the added benefit of video consultations, enhancing the healthcare experience by eliminating the need for in-person visits, particularly for follow-ups and routine consultations..

 ## 2. Problem Statement
     Healthcare systems often face challenges when it comes to ensuring access to medical care.
 Many patients face geographical, physical, or time-related barriers that prevent them from visiting doctors regularly.